 1 large tomato, cut into large chunks

-- In a large skillet, warm the coconut oil over medium-high heat until shimmering.
+- In a large skillet, warm the coconut oil over medium-high heat.
 Add the beef and cook, stirring frequently and breaking it into pieces with a wooden spoon, for 2 minutes.

-- In a large bowl, combine the mesclun, cabbage, carrots, and tomato and toss to combine.
+- In a large bowl, combine the mesclun, cabbage, carrots and tomato.
+Toss to combine.
 Divide the vegetables among four plates and top with the beef mixture.
 Serve, passing the dressing on the side.

 From the book, Eat Fat, Get Thin, by Mark Hyman, MD